atg-abhishek/personal-website-hugo/content/about/workdetails.md

 * **Guest Lecturer, McGill University School of Continuing Studies** for the Data Science in Business Decisions course on the special topic of AI Ethics.

-* **Responsible AI Lead, Data Advisory Council, Northwest Commission on Colleges and Universities** helping the organization navigate the use of AI and big data practices in the education and administrative functions within educational organizations.

 * **AI Ethics Researcher (Technical) and Expert Collaborator, AI Policy Exchange** working on policy and governance issues related to the impacts of AI on society.

-* **Subject Matter Expert, Certified Ethical Emerging Technologies, CertNexus** helping the group create the world's first certification program for AI ethics for professionals.

 * **Global Shaper, World Economic Forum** part of the Montreal Hub and involved with the Responsible AI project that collected feedback from the general public to build an understanding of the layman's grasp of AI and potential ethical concerns that arise from its use.

 * **Member, Banff Forum** part of the group bringing an expertise in machine learning and ethics.
 Also, helping to provide critical commentary for the community on the use of technology in novel circumstances, as an example the use of contact- and proximity-tracing applications to combat COVID-19.

-* **AI Ethics Mentor, Acorn Aspirations** helping teens who are interested and working in the field of AI to start to think about the ethical, safety, and inclusivity issues in the development and deployment of AI systems.
-Specifically, tailoring content in this domain so that it is accessible to younger audiences to create a high-level of engagement in this domain for them.

 * **AI Ethics Expert, Ethical Intelligence Co.** working with an interdisciplinary experts group in doing fundamental research, hosting workshops, developing curriculum in AI ethics, and working on AI ethics audits for different organizations.